Welcome to Your Say SJ

 Is the council willing to discuss ways of engaging rate payers in ways to maintain verges and medians strips that are currently being neglected and are full of weeds.

-BDargie asked about 3 years ago
+BDargie asked over 3 years ago

 The Shire currently engages with a number of community groups to maintain verges throughout the Shire and Council is willing to discuss potential options.
 It encourages residents to assist in the maintenance of verges within the Shire, and as such has outlined this in two policies that have been adopted by Council.
 These are Council Policy 2.2.7- Permissible Verge Treatments - Rural and Council Policy 2.2.6 - Permissible Verge Treatments - Urban.
 Both policies are available on the Shire’s website.